‘The masses are suffering,’ Nigerians lament high cost of living as fuel price hikes bite - KESQ

 Hanwa said he was “praying and appealing to the new administration to make life easy for the masses,” adding: “The masses are suffering.
 Almost everything now in Nigeria is expensive.”

-As Nigerians seek coping strategies to adjust to life in the new economic realities, more financial shocks may be coming.
+As Nigerians seek coping strategies to adjust to their new economic reality, more financial shocks may be coming.

 Last week, regional power utility companies retracted an earlier memo that had announced a 40% hike in electricity prices starting July 1.